deep110/FlashDict/README.md

 ## Future Improvements
 * Replace alert dialog with a custom dialog hovering over the word.
-* The dictionary API used does not handle plurals efficiently, so need to integrate a library with good database to remove plurals and unwanted words like (peaceful-ly -> peaceful).
+* The dictionary API used does not handle plurals efficiently, so need to integrate a library with good database to remove plurals and unwanted letters from words like (peaceful-ly -> peaceful).
-* In case of no meanings found showing search result from wikipedia.
+* In case of no meanings found, showing search result from wikipedia using [MediaWiki Api](https://www.mediawiki.org/wiki/API:Main_page).

 ## License